RESEARCH AND DEVELOPMENT

-Adiga Life Sciences is currently evaluating the safety and clinical effects of a novel peptide vaccine against cat allergy in studies being conducted in Ontario.
-Adiga will also be involved in the upcoming Phase III program that will evaluate the safety and efficacy of the vaccine in sites across Canada and the US.
+Adiga Life Sciences is currently evaluating the safety and clinical effects of a novel peptide immunotherapy against cat allergy in studies being conducted in Ontario.
+Adiga will also be involved in the upcoming Phase III program that will evaluate the safety and efficacy of the immunotherapy in sites across Canada and the US.

 Allergy to grasses is a well recognized disease worldwide.
 At least 40% of allergic patients worldwide are sensitized to grass pollen allergens, and the majority of sufferers of hay fever or seasonal allergies are allergic to grass pollens.
 In the third National Health and Nutrition Examination Surveys (NHANES III), approximately one quarter of the population tested positive to perennial Rye grass, and nearly one fifth of the population tested positive to Bermuda grass.
 The prevalence of allergy to many other grass species is also high.
 Allergens derived from various grass pollens are a major cause of asthma, rhinitis and eczema in allergic individuals throughout the world.

-Adiga Life Sciences is currently evaluating the safety and clinical effects of a novel peptide vaccine against grass allergy in a clinical study being conducted in Ontario.
+Adiga Life Sciences is currently evaluating the safety and clinical effects of a novel peptide immunotherapy against grass allergy in a clinical study being conducted in Ontario.